justin-lyon/apex-dao-pattern/README.md

 ### Data Accessor Mock (DAMock)

 A Mock Implementation for Data Access.
 Methods are implemented per the DAI.
 Class is annotated `@isTest`.

+Implements the query described in AccountDAI, and extends the DmlBaseMock to satisy the DmlInterface which AccountDAI extends.

 AccountDAMock returns fake account data instead of hitting the Database.
 ```java